Indian Institute of Space Science and Technology: Admissions

 The admissions to the undergraduate (BTech) programmes for 2013 to 2016 were made through the All India Rank List prepared and published by the Central Board of Secondary Education (CBSE), based on the Joint Entrance Examination (JEE) – Main.
 Previously, IIST admitted students through the IIT-JEE rank lists from 2007 to 2009, and conducted its own entrance exam called ISAT from 2010 to 2012.
 However, applicants will need to qualify the JEE Advanced exam, and marks obtained in the same will be used in determining the eligibility of the candidate IIST offers 140 seats for admission to its B.Tech. programmes in aerospace engineering, avionics and engineering physics.
 The BTech branch of physical sciences was replaced with a dual-degree (BTech and MTech) engineering physics branch starting from the batch which joined in 2014.
 Over 100,000 aspirants applied for these seats in ISAT 2012 making IIST one of the most selective institutes in India.
 From 2017 onwards, the admissions are based on JEE Advanced scores.

 The applications for admission to MTech courses are invited directly and students are shortlisted based on undergraduate academic performance, GATE score, interview and projects undertaken by them.

+Organisation and Governance

+The Indian Institute of Space Science and Technology, Thiruvananthapuram, is a “Deemed to be University” under Section 3 of the UGC Act, functioning autonomously under the Department of Space, Government of India.
+The overall governance of IIST is overseen by the Governing Council, chaired by the Chairman of the Indian Space Research Organisation (ISRO), who also serves as the Secretary of the Department of Space.
+The institute has a Chancellor, a largely ceremonial role currently held by B. N. Suresh.
+The executive academic and administrative leadership is vested in the Vice-Chancellor, a post held by Dipankar Banerjee since 14 October 2024.
+To assist in governance and management, the institute has established the office of Pro Vice-Chancellor, a position created in July 2025, presently held by Kuruvilla Joseph.
+Further, the institute is organized into various academic and administrative portfolios including Deans (for Research & Development; Academics; Student Activities, Welfare & Outreach; IPR & International Relations), a Registrar, and other statutory bodies such as the Finance Committee and Planning & Monitoring Board.